StephenTeet/Portfolio/Science/APEX/readme.md

 # APEX Case Study

-## Model optimization of the APEX Model, a multi-parameter agrucultural management tool
+## Optimization of the APEX Model, a multi-parameter agrucultural management tool

 ---